jxph025319/edx-documentation/en_us/shared/video/additional_video_options.rst

     * - **Show Transcript**
       - Specifies whether the transcript appears next to the video by default.
-        If this is set to **False**, learners can still view transcripts by selecting the quotation mark (”) icon.
+        If this is set to **False**, learners can still view transcripts by selecting the **Show Transcript** (”) icon.
     * - **Transcript Languages**
       - The transcript files for any additional languages.
 For more information, see :ref:`Transcripts in Additional Languages`.
     * - **Upload Handout**
-      - Allows you to upload a handout to accompany this video.
-Your handout can be in any format.
+      - Allows you to upload a handout to accompany this video, such as a PDF transcript or other handout.
 Learners can download the handout by selecting **Download Handout** under the video.
+The procedure for adding handouts is the same as the procedure for adding a supplemental transcript.
 For more information, see :ref:`Additional Transcripts`.
     * - **Video Available on Web Only**
       - If you select **True**, learners are only allowed to play this video in a web browser.
 If you select **False**, learners can use any